module Algebra.Group.Action where

 Actionβ†’functor A .F-∘ f g = ap C.to (is-group-hom.pres-⋆ (A .preserves) _ _)

-After constructing these functions in either direction, it’s easy enough to show that they are inverse equivalences, but we must be careful about the codomain: rather than taking β€œXX with a GG-action” for any particular XX, we take the total space of C\mathcal{C}-objects equipped with GG-actions.
+After constructing these functions in either direction, it’s easy enough to show that they are inverse equivalences, but we must be careful about the codomain: rather than taking β€œ with a ” for any particular we take the total space of equipped with

 After this small correction, the proof is almost definitional: after applying the right helpers for pushing paths inwards, we’re left with refl at all the leaves.